Low Calorie English Muffin

 Step 4- Cool, slice, and serve.
 Letting the muffin cool for a minute or so makes it easier to remove from the ramekin.
 Slice the muffin in half, toast it, and serve immediately.

 - Flavor your dough.
-Instead of plain English muffins, make them with garlic powder and Italian seasonings for a savory option or cinnamon and raisins for a sweeter breakfast option.
-My niece actually prefers the cinnamon one toasted with cream cheese!
+Add garlic powder and dried herbs for a savory version, or cinnamon and raisins for a sweeter option.

 Storage instructions